akshatmardia/TabList/README.md

 It's pretty easy to use, I'm sure you can figure it out.

 ### Note
 You can find the code if you look into the bundle.
+It's written in TypeScript, but Webpack bundles it into JS.